 4. Book your event early.
 Even though you may have a small party, you don’t want to be embarrassed when the venue you told everyone to meet at was booked out.
 Book the venue and any suppliers you need at least four weeks before the party.

 5. Give an itinerary.
 You can let guests know what you are doing and where things will happen.
-This is especially important if your group will be traveling to multiple locations for the party.
+This is especially important if your group will be travelling to multiple locations for the party.

 6. Leave room in the schedule for the unknown.
 The bride may be having too much fun at a spot to leave or your caterer is still serving.
 No matter what, don’t have a rigid party schedule – the bride is most likely stressed enough about her wedding schedule and this is a time to relax.

 7. Set a budget and stick to it.
-As the maid of honor, the bachelorette party most likely comes out of yours and the other bridesmaids pockets.
+As the maid of honor, the hen party most likely comes out of yours and the other bridesmaids pockets.
 So, consider your budget when making plans – and make sure everyone is on board to chip in some money.

 8. Send out official invitations early.
 You want guests to have time to plan, especially if it will take a whole day or go late into the night.